oatmeal2211/TrendSpotter/README.md

 - NLTK stopwords error: run the one‑liner download command shown in Environment Setup.
 - Prediction errors about missing columns: build your input DataFrame with the full set of expected fields shown in the example above.
 - Large figures not showing: rerun the plotting cell or clear outputs and re‑execute the notebook section.

-## License

-For Datathon/demo use.
-Add a license if you plan to open‑source or distribute.